artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 preservation metadata created by tool like BitCurator prior to ingest into Archivematica - will be preserved alongside the materials in the transfer.

-Descriptive and/or rights metadata can be added to standard, unzipped, zipped, and disk image :ref:`transfer types <transfer-types>`.
+Descriptive, rights, and/or event metadata can be added to standard, unzipped, zipped, and disk image :ref:`transfer types <transfer-types>`.

 Metadata in the METS file is searchable in the :ref:`Archival Storage
 <archival-storage>` tab.